NOAA-PSL/score-db/README.md

 ```
 Values which can be null or not provided: folder_path, cycle, time_valid, forecast_hour, file_size_bytes

-Note: the associated experiment, file type, and storage locations referenced in the body values must already be registered for a successful file count PUT call.
+Note: the associated experiment, file type, and storage locations referenced in the body values must already be registered for a successful file count PUT call  using the score_db_base.py.
+See the first example above on How To Register an Experiment.
+The process is the same for the other data types.

 ### Plot Innovation Stats Dictionary
 Example request dictionary of a call to 'plot_innov_stats'.